 After graduation from FPD, Bryce headed to the University of Georgia.
 He quickly engaged with the school’s Wesley Foundation and served in the community, as well as on a mission trip to Jamaica.

 Mission to an Undisclosed Location in Asia

-Bryce decided to take his mission work a step further and contacted a group called Cafe 1040 for a more long-term opportunity.
-Cafe 1040 arranged for Bryce to take a challenging, once-in-a-lifetime opportunity to an undisclosed country in Asia.
+Bryce decided to take his mission work a step further and contacted a group for a more long-term opportunity.
+The group arranged for Bryce to take a challenging, once-in-a-lifetime opportunity to an undisclosed country in Asia.

 “This past summer, I spent three months in Asia.
 My location was, and still is, undisclosed because the country I was in is a closed country, unopen, and unreceptive to the Gospel,” notes Bryce.
 “I got to immerse myself in the culture, experience the day in and day out life of being a long-term missionary, and see the ways God is moving on the other side of the world, even among an unreached people group.”